Learn How to Become a 911 Dispatcher in Florida

-Florida is the third-largest employer of 911 dispatchers in the country, with a total of 6,060 emergency dispatchers working throughout the state last year.
-In its most recent employment report, the Florida Department of Economic Opportunity projects that 911 dispatcher jobs will continue to increase steadily at least through the year 2020.
+Florida is home to the third-highest number of 911 dispatcher jobs in the country, with a total of 5,800 emergency dispatchers working throughout the state.
+In its most recent employment report, the US Department of Labor’s Bureau of Labor Statistics projects that 911 dispatcher jobs will grow by a full 9% in the ten-year period leading up to 2033.

 In these major population centers, dispatchers manage hundreds of thousands of calls for service every year: